MikeZeDev/QuasarDecryptor/README.txt

 Installation
 =================================
-Make use QuasarDecryptor.exe and dnlib.dll are in the same folder
+Make sure QuasarDecryptor.exe and dnlib.dll are in the same folder

 Using
 =================================